aindick/CS-370-Project-Two-TreasureHunt/README.md

 - How do I approach a problem as a computer scientist?

+  I approach a problem as a computer scientist by first analyzing what the problem is as a bigger picture.
+What is the end goal of the project, if there is one?
+  Then, I break each part of the problem down into smaller parts that are manageable if the problem feels overwhelming.
+Smaller tasks help me to make sure I'm covering each edge case of the issue.

 - What are my ethical responsibilities to the end user and the organization?